From torn rug to a beautiful framed-rug wall hanging in just a few steps; learn how to mount a wall rug that looks great!

-Over the last two weeks, I’ve noticed that we desperately needed another virtual learning desk setup in our house.
-The guest bedroom seemed like a logical space so I set out to tidy up the space first (it was a HOT MESS), install baseboards (that never got done when we had the flooring done two years ago), and make the space calming and workable.
+During 2020, I noticed that we desperately needed another virtual learning desk setup in our house.
+The guest bedroom seemed like a logical space so I set out to tidy up the space first (it was a HOT MESS), install baseboards (that never got done when we had the wood flooring done two years ago), and make the space calming and workable.
 I was hoping that the space would end up feeling like an extension of our home style when I was done but, honestly, I thought that hope was a bit too high.

 After I finished the baseboard installation, I started playing with furniture and decor.
 Honestly, I wasn't looking to "makeover" the space, I didn't want to spend any money at all, I was just aiming for a space that felt more cohesive in our home.
 And, one where one of us could work and feel like it wasn't just a hodgepodge of junk.